bzf-2018/academic-kickstart/content/project2/_index.md

 ---

-->title: Research - Civil Computing<-
+title: ->Research - Civil Computing<-

 ---

 Dr Bao’s research interest is mainly on database management with a recent focus on big geo-spatial data.
 I propose the topic of **Civil Computing** and has made significant contributions in developing interactive visualized data exploration frameworks to bring big data back to a human scale, to **make big data empower everyone for optimal decision making**.
 These civil computing problems include: